-The Big Lottery Fund has granted DIAL three year funding to provide a Helpline Adviser, BME Officer and Financial Inclusion Officer.
+The Big Lottery Reaching Communities Fund continues to support a Helpline Adviser, BME Officer and Financial Inclusion Officer, and has granted additional funding for advice services to break the cycle of debt and deprivation.

 The Big Lottery Reaching Communities Fund continues to support Disability Awareness/Equality Training for school children and after school groups.